x-square/data_analytics/24-02-advanced-data-analytics.md

 ### DataFrame.info()

 - The `info()` method will display a summary of the dataframe, including the range index, dtypes, column headers, and memory usage.
 - Leaving the argument field blank will return a full summary.
-As an option, in the argument field you can type in `show_counts=False`, which will not return the count of non-null values for each column.
+As an option, in the argument field you can type in `show_counts = False`, which will not return the count of non-null values for each column.

 ### DataFrame.describe()

 - The `describe()` method will return descriptive statistics of the entire dataset, including total count, mean, minimum, maximum, dispersion, and distribution.
 - Leaving the argument field blank will default to returning a summary of the data frame’s statistics.
-As an option, you can use `include=[]` and `exclude=[]` which will limit the results to specific data types, depending on what you input in the brackets.
+As an option, you can use `include = []` and `exclude = []` which will limit the results to specific data types, depending on what you input in the brackets.

 ### DataFrame.sample()